Gohlis: Part of Leipzig

 Gohlis, like several other suburbanised villages around Leipzig, was incorporated into the city in 1890.
 At that time, Gohlis already counted 19,312 inhabitants.
 After the 1898 local plan, the built-up area was extended massively to the north, beyond the railway line that had been the settlement's northern border so far.
 Residential neighbourhoods were developed in the following years, mostly blocks of four-storey multi-family residentials, but also areas with upscale detached houses in ornamental historicist styles or Jugendstil (Art nouveau).

 The next step of residential development was the Bauhaus-style Krochsiedlung (named after German-Jewish banker Hans Kroch) built in the far-north of Gohlis in 1929/30.
 Planned as a satellite city for 15,000 people, only a quarter of the project was completed before being halted by the ramifications of the Great Depression and finally abandoned after the Nazi seizure of power.
-The modernist Church of Reconciliation, intended as the centre of that satellite city, was consecrated in 1932.
+The modernist Church of Reconciliation (Versöhnungskirche), intended as the centre of that satellite city, was consecrated in 1932.
 One year later, Gohlis counted 54,581 inhabitants.
 Instead of Bauhaus-style apartment blocks, housing development was resumed in the 1930s with more conventional single-family and duplex houses.
 During the Allied airstrikes of 1943-45, Gohlis suffered some damages, but was less affected than other parts of the city.

 Under the communist rule in East Germany, residential development was complemented by 1960s blocks of housing cooperatives and a minor Plattenbau estate built at the northern end of Gohlis in the 1980s.
 Most of the old building stock deteriorated.
 After the German reunification in 1990, almost all industrial plants closed down.
 Since then, Gohlis is dominated by residential use, small-scale services and retail.
-A few commercial centres were built during the 1990s.
+The shopping centers Gohlis-Arkaden, Gohlis-Center and Gohlis-Park were built during the 1990s.
 At the same time, most of the old buildings were renovated, making Gohlis again one of the most coveted residential areas of Leipzig.
 In the 2010s, it experienced another building boom by urban consolidation.
 From 32,500 inhabitants in 2000, the population rose to more than 45,000 in 2020.

+Traffic

+In Gohlis, there are the S-Bahn stations Gohlis and Coppiplatz, which are served by lines S1, S3 and S10 of the S-Bahn Mitteldeutschland.
+The tram lines 4 (final stop Gohlis, Landsberger Strasse) and 12 (Gohlis-Nord) run parallel to each other in a north-south direction through Gohlis.
+They are crossed at Georg-Schumann-Strasse by lines 10 and 11, which run northwest-southeast.
+All of the above lines connect Gohlis with Leipzig city center.
+Bus lines 80 and 90 provide frequent cross-connections to the eastern and northwestern neighbourhoods.
+Highly frequented axes of motorized vehicles are Max-Liebermann-Strasse (part of the Bundesstraße 6), Georg-Schumann-Strasse, Platnerstrasse, Lindenthaler/Landsberger Strasse and Lützow-/Virchowstrasse.